Benrogo-Dev/benrogo-v3/README.md

 # Contributing
 - Before you contribute, please run `npm run build` locally to make sure there's no build errors.
 If there is your PR won't be accepted!
-- If you want to contribute to this project, please make a new branch separate from main, make your changes there, and then make a pull request to merge it into main
+- If you want to contribute to this project, please fork it, make your changes there, and then make a pull request to merge it into main
 - The maintainers will review your PR and either approve it or make comments and tell you what you need to fix.
 - If you need instructions on how to make a PR, look it up!